Labonneguigue/CarND-Unscented-Kalman-Filter-Project/README.md

 ```

 As a caveat, it seemed to have increased a tiny bit the RMSE of each observed parameters except the speed error in the x direction `vx` which is the highest of them all.
+Second caveat, I could not actually change these values to pass the project ...

 ## Unit Tests